 - 5. At this point, a decision as to whether the child has SEN will be made in conjunction with the SENCo.
 The child or young person (CYP) is now described as being at 'SEN Support'.
 They will appear as Code K on our school census.
 If required, we can seek advice from the local SEND Hub manager to clarify our decision.
-This will be undertaken by the SENCo - 6.
+This will be undertaken by the SENCo. - 6.
 Our SENCo will maintain a list of pupils who have been identified as having SEN on our SEN list.
-All teachers can access this list in order to see the records for the pupils they teach.
-This is password protected.
+State here your school arrangements regarding this list, e.g. All teachers can access this list to see the records for the pupils they teach.
+This is accessed through a shared server which is password protected, only accessible when permission is given.
 Anyone accessing this list must treat the content in confidence and in line with General Data Protection Act 2018 and Protection Regulations 2017 (GDPR).
-Each CYPs documents can be accessed in their personal SEN folder kept on the School OneDrive system.
+Each CYPs documents can be accessed by the hyperlink from the CYP's name.
 It is the responsibility of the class/subject teacher to look regularly at the content for their pupils for any updates.
-All information such as SEN support plans, communications, reports, EHCPs, annual reviews etc. are available in the child's folder, including previous documents.
+Any new information will be indicated by a 'red flag' against the CYP's name, which will remain in place for 1 month.
+All information such as SEN support plans, communications, reports, EHCPs, annual reviews etc. are available via the hyperlink.
 This must be kept up to date in line with our policy.
-Teachers are required to upload any information and plans to the correct pupil file as requested.
+Teachers are required to upload any information and plans to the correct pupil file within 5 working days of them being received or written.

-There are 4 broad areas of need
+There are 4 broad areas of need:

 - Communication and Interaction

 - Cognition and Learning

-- Social, emotional and mental health difficulties
+- Social, emotional, and mental health difficulties

 - Sensory and/or physical needs

 If you would like further clarification of these areas of need, then consult the SEND CoP 6.28- 6.35 or discuss with our SENCo.
-To assist us, NYCC has banding descriptors for each area of need.
-A document explaining the banding process and links to the banding descriptors for each area of need can be found here: Banding Process and descriptors
+To assist us, NYC has banding descriptors for each area of need.
+Banding Process and descriptors